norabellm/norabellm.github.io/content/posts/beginning-cmake.md

 Makefile, ninja, meson or other.
 So, you do not have to worry when one of the tool not exist in your environment.

-This post is about my quick note about using CMake, it talk about creating then building project and keeping dependencies in C/C++ project.
+This post is about my quick note using CMake such creating then building project and keeping dependencies in C/C++ project.
 To install CMake, you could use your OS package manager or [grab the binary here](https://cmake.org/download/).

 ## Making first project